zachary-hardin/iOSCoreData-Spike/README.md

 # SPIKING ON iOS CORE DATA 📱🤓

-In this repo, I'm following a tutorial published by Ray Wenderlich.
+In this repo, we'll following a tutorial published on Ray Wenderlich's site.
 Feel free to follow along and try for yourself! https://www.raywenderlich.com/173972/getting-started-with-core-data-tutorial-2

 ## Notes: